Code-Institute-Submissions/CuteCakesByBronaghMS1/README.md

 # CuteCakesByBronaghMS1
-First Milestone project for Code Institute, website for cake business Cute Cakes by Bronagh
+First Milestone project for Code Institute by Lorna Clarke, website for cake business Cute Cakes by Bronagh.